 Proof in fMRI Studies

-Dogs and humans share many of the same basic brain structures that function identically, a phenomena known as a functional homology.
-The main section of the brain that Berns studied was the caudate nucleus, the dopamine rich part of the brain that plays a key role in the anticipation of pleasure in both humans and dogs.
-In humans, the caudate activity spikes when we anticipate things we will enjoy like food or love.
+Dogs and humans share many of the same basic brain structures that function identically, a phenomenon known as a functional homology.
+The main section of the brain that Berns studied was the caudate nucleus, the dopamine-rich part of the brain that plays a key role in the anticipation of pleasure in both humans and dogs.
+In humans, the caudate activity spikes when we anticipate things we will enjoy, like food or love.
 The same spike in activity happened to the dogs in the study.
-The canine subjects' caudate regions lit up in anticipation of food, but more importantly the region lit up when their owners returned after a brief separation.
+The canine subjects' caudate regions lit up in anticipation of food, but more importantly, the region lit up when their owners returned after a brief separation.
 In fact, Callie's response to the smell of Berns's sweat on a cotton pad was almost identical to human subjects when shown pictures of people they loved.

 Recent scientific evidence has shown that just the loving gaze of your dog can increase your oxytocin levels.
-In a study of 55 dogs and their owners, Miho Nagasawa of Azabu University found that people whose dogs gazed at them for two minutes or longer showed a higher increase of oxytocin than those whose dogs gazed at them for a shorter period of time.
+In a study of 55 dogs and their owners, Miho Nagasawa, a researcher at Azabu University in Japan, found that people whose dogs gazed at them for two minutes or longer showed a higher increase of oxytocin than those whose dogs gazed at them for a shorter period of time.
 Imagine that—the “look of love” from your pooch can instantly make you feel better!
 But does this human/dog interaction make your pet feel better as well?

 The answer is a resounding “yes.”
-Another study conducted by Johannes Odendaal and colleagues of theUniversity of Pretoria in South Africa demonstrated that there is a reciprocal rise in oxytocin when pets and their owners interact.
-After having their blood pressure taken and blood samples extracted, subjects were asked to spend a half an hour in a quiet room and focus only on their pets.
+Another study conducted by Johannes Odendaal and his colleagues at the University of Pretoria in South Africa demonstrated that there is a reciprocal rise in oxytocin when pets and their owners interact.
+After having their blood pressure taken and blood samples extracted, subjects were asked to spend half an hour in a quiet room and focus only on their pets.
 The subjects spent 30 minutes talking to their pets and stroking them.
 Results showed that the owners' blood pressure decreased and they experienced an increase in oxytocin as well as beta-endorphins (linked to euphoria and pain relief), prolactin (promotes bonding), and dopamine (associated with pleasure).
 And guess what—as further evidence that dogs really do love their owners, it was found that the pets involved also showed an increase in oxytocin.